jduelfer/critical-inquiries/_texts/2020-12-31-killing-commendatore.markdown

 Although there are certainly elements that I felt were out of place or not as strong as they could have been, _Killing Commendatore_ is a very good book and has wiggled its way to one of my lesser favorites.

 There is just something about its _elegance_ that’s hard to explain; Murakami understands the aesthetic world and conveys is beautifully through writing.
-Flipping the pages of the book, even though the storyline may have stalled at times, was an absolute pleasure.
+Flipping the pages of the book, even though the story line may have stalled at times, was an absolute pleasure.